20tab/UnrealEnginePython/tutorials/FixingMixamoRootMotionWithPython.md

 The following tutorial shows how you can accomplish the same task with a simple python script.

+The scripts have been tested with Unreal Engine 4.16 and python 3.6.
+If this is the first time you use the Unreal Engine Python plugin i strongly suggest you to start with a more gentle tutorial: https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md#installing-the-python-plugin

 ## Steps

 Once our mixamo assets are imported we need to do the following steps: